 Semporna jetty fees (approx. US$ 3.50 per person per tour booking, payable in advance).
 If you are a single person you must normally pay in advance for a single supplement, but you may be able to share at non-peak times.
 Prices are subjected to a 6% GST for travel dates from 1 April 2015 onwards.
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Optional extras:

-Alcoholic drinks, Unless otherwise stated, all the listed items need to be paid on arrival.
+Soft drinks, alcoholic drinks, Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: